bcbcarl/hexschool-canvas/README.md

 # hexschool-canvas

-Open `index.html` in you web browser.
+Open `index.html` in your web browser.

 ## Reference